Northern Sámi

-Northern Sámi (or North Sámi) (/ˈsɑːmi/ SAH-mee; davvisámegiella /se/; pohjoissaame /fi/; nordsamisk; nordsamiska; disapproved exonym Lappish or Lapp) is the most widely spoken of all Sámi languages.
+Northern Sámi (or North Sámi; /ˈsɑːmi/ SAH-mee, /ˈsæmi/ SAM-ee; davvisámegiella /se/; pohjoissaame /fi/; nordsamisk; nordsamiska; disapproved exonym Lappish or Lapp) is the most widely spoken of all Sámi languages.
 The area where Northern Sámi is spoken covers the northern parts of Norway, Sweden and Finland.

 Geographic distribution

 The number of Northern Sámi speakers is estimated to be somewhere between 15,000 and 25,000.
 About 2,000 of these live in Finland and between 5,000 and 6,000 in Sweden, with the remaining portions being in Norway.

 Based on the highest estimates above of 18,000 speakers in Norway, and Statistics Norway estimating the total population of Norway to be 5,594,340 at the start of 2025, this gives the percentage of Northern Sámi speakers in Norway as approximately 0.32%.
 Similar calculations for Sweden and Finland give them as 0.05% and 0.03% respectively in those countries.